the-web-crawler/efficiency-proficiency-stem-project/README.md

-*This repository contains the final report of the STEM project "Efficiency Proficiency" and the file "experiment.py", which was used to conduct the experiment.*
+*This repository contains a modified version of the final report of the STEM project "Efficiency Proficiency", along with the file "experiment.py", which was used to conduct the experiment.*

 # EFFICIENCY PROFICIENCY